 The history of Seoul is an incredible journey back into thousands of years.
 The city has managed to keep and preserve incredible architectural masterpieces although a large part of them have been torn to the ground and restored again.
 I had already seen one of the palaces in the capital and I was eager to visit this one – the most beautiful, according to everyone.

-Changdeokgung Palace
+Changdeokgung Palace History

 The Changdeokgung Palace is one of the “five large palaces”, built by the kings of the Joseon dynasty.
 It was built as a second palace after the main one Gyeongbokgung.
 The main difference for Changdeokgung is that it has been built with the full intention to be integrated inside its natural environment.
 The buildings were meant to be in harmony with the landscape according to the baesanimsu principle.
 This means that the ideal house is built with a mountain behind it and a river in front.
-The palace structures are settled on the south with a huge “secret garden” in the back and in full harmony in the north with the surrounding environment.
+The Changdeokgung palace is settled on the south with a huge “Secret garden” in the back and in full harmony in the north with the surrounding environment.

 Donhwamun Gate